Skip to content

 How To Avoid Stamp Duty On A Second Home

-If you’re fortunate enough to be considering purchasing a second home, you need to be aware of stamp duty land tax, or SDLT.
+If you’re fortunate enough to be considering purchasing a second home, you need to be aware of buy to let stamp duty land tax, or SDLT.

 This is a tax you pay to the government if you purchase a piece of land, leasehold, or freehold property.